 Our second cap and floor application window closed in October 2016 and we received three proposals for new interconnectors.
 We are assessing these as part of the Initial Project Assessment (IPA) stage of our cap and floor framework.
-In spring 2017 we will consult on our IPA and will then decide whether to approve the projects for a cap and floor regime in principle.
+In spring 2017 we will consult on our IPA and decide whether to approve the projects for a cap and floor regime in principle.
 We will consider new projects in terms of their ability to deliver in the interests of GB energy consumers.

 In 2017-18 we will therefore continue to support a wide portfolio of prospective projects using both the cap and floor and exemption routes to ensure the regulatory framework allows projects to proceed in delivering benefits for consumers.
 This will include determining the relevant licence conditions and profit-sharing mechanics for each project and assessing the efficient costs of delivery.
+On completion of the IPA decisions for the second cap and floor application window, we will re-assess whether additional windows are likely to be needed in the future.
+This is to allow the current projects to progress, and for us to be able to assess the success or otherwise of the first two windows.

-For existing projects, we will also continue our existing regulation including ensuring ongoing compliance with relevant requirements on access, ownership and profit sharing.
+For existing projects, we will also continue our existing regulation including ensuring ongoing compliance with relevant requirements on access, ownership and profit-sharing.